 - 2 litres water

-Add the butter and olive oil to a large saucepan and put over a medium low heat until the butter melts
+- Add the butter and olive oil to a large saucepan and put over a medium low heat until the butter melts

-Add the onion, celery, leeks, and garlic to the saucepan
+- Add the onion, celery, leeks, carrots, and garlic to the saucepan

-Add to the saucepan the salmon head and bones, carrots, tomatoes, (and asparagus and zucchini if using)
+- Add to the saucepan the salmon head and bones, and tomatoes.
+Cover and continue to sweat for 5 more minutes.

-Add 2.5 litres of water to the saucepan, together with the bay leaves and pepper.
+- Add 2.5 litres of water to the saucepan, together with the bay leaves and pepper.

-Simmer for 90 minutes, skimming off any oils as they accumulate on the top.
+- Cook on a low simmer for 45 minutes, skimming off any froth as it accumulate on the top.

 - Allow to cool for 30 minutes, then strain.